 Český Krumlov is one of the most popular destinations in Czech Republic.
 For that reason we recommend not going there in the high tourist season.
-Well, if there will ever again be any tourist season and not just one quarantine after another.
 But just in case you will go there, May or June may be perfect.
 If you want to splurge on accommodation, you can stay in a fancy hotel “Růže” (Rose) in the town center.
 Another option is to stay in one of the many pensions in town.
 We stayed at a very reasonable hostel “Krumlov House & WriteAway Retreat” 150 meters away from the center (yes, Krumlov is very small town).
 This hostel is run by a very friendly Canadian couple, who bought it as a ruined bakery and restored it into a very stylish old fashioned house.

 You will walk through the whole town in a short time, but we can guarantee that if you try another walk another day, you will still discover new sights.
 Lot of people are always watching tourists in canoes and all kinds of boats waiting for them to flip over in a weir in the middle of the town.
 Of course we took a boat through this town as well, luckily, we did not cause any public amusement.
 Actually, the weir in the town center was recently renovated, so those scenes are not that common nowadays.
 And, for sure you should watch the sunset in Krumlov, if you miss it, you can watch it in our timelapse on YouTube.